kamilbakierzynski/js_discord_bot/README.md

 1. Last time they where in the channel.
 2. Total number of hours online or afk today/weekly/all.
 3. Display server activity ranking.

+**Check recent server statistics on web based dashboard.**

 It also get's information from Riot Servers about summoners, games etc.
 I don't think is very scallable and probably is for small group of friends that want to see some stats for fun.
 I've tested it with 19 other users and it performed fine.

 ### Time tracking explained:
-> Every time user performs and action like:
-> - join/leave channel
-> - mute/unmute self
-> - uses `$ranking` or `$seen` command (first one updates all currently active users data, second - only the mentioned user)
->
->call to update data in Google Sheets is performed.
+> Every minute server checks for online users and then updates the data.
+Every 15 minutes data is being sent to online spreadsheet.
 It separates time spent on mute with the time spent "active".
 I've chosen Google Sheets over regular database.
 It gives ability for sharing the spreadsheet, easy printing, graphs, data analisys etc. I think in this scenario it works great.
 > Every week on Monday the week data is erased and the awards are given so users can be proud of their accomplishments.
-> All the time users can see their position in ranking with `$ranking` or more detailed stats with `$seen @<mention user>` like *the last time user was seen*.
+> All the time users can see their position in ranking with `$ranking`, page *Ranking* in the Dashboard or more detailed stats with `$seen @<mention user>` like *the last time user was seen*.

 ## Commands: